|256E.01||[Repealed, 1Sp2003 c 14 art 11 s 12]|

 A financial coach shall provide the following to program participants:

-(1) financial education relating to budgeting, debt reduction, asset-specific training, and financial stability activities;
+(1) financial education relating to budgeting, debt reduction, asset-specific training, credit building, and financial stability activities;

-(2) asset-specific training related to buying a home, acquiring postsecondary education, or starting or expanding a small business; and
+(2) asset-specific training related to buying a home or vehicle, acquiring postsecondary education, starting or expanding a small business, saving for emergencies, or saving for a child's education; and

 (3) financial stability education and training to improve and sustain financial security.